-Marchand said the most difficult part of the surgery was removing the very large cancerous mass without spilling any of the cancer back into the abdomen.
-If any cancerous material slipped back into the abdomen the cancer could have spread and worsened the patient’s prognosis.
-For this reason, this procedure is most commonly performed with a very large incision, not the tiny laparoscopic holes as used by these two surgeons.
-The World Record Academy helped verify that this has never been accomplished previously on any malignant tumor this large.
+Marchand said the most difficult part of the surgery was removing the cancerous mass without spilling any cancer cells into the abdomen.
+If cancerous material spilled back into the abdomen the cancer could have spread and worsened the patient’s prognosis.
+The World Record Academy helped verify that this type technique had never been accomplished previously on any malignant tumor this large.

 “If we can use minimally invasive surgery to take some of the recovery time and complications out of cancer surgery, then I think we’ve really done a lot of good for patients fighting cancer.”

 This is Dr. Marchand’s second world record in laparoscopic surgery.
 In 2008 Dr. Marchand was awarded a Guinness World Record for the removal of the largest uterus laparoscopically.
 In this case, it was not a cancerous mass, but a seven-pound benign (non-cancerous) uterus that was removed.

-Dr. Marchand is a board-certified OB-GYN who practices in Mesa, Arizona.
 In addition to the two world records, Dr. Marchand is extensively published in laparoscopic surgery and was recently the first U.S. surgeon to receive SOEMIS recognition, (Surgeon of Excellence in Minimally Invasive Surgery) from the Surgical Review Corporation (surgicalreview.org).
 (Formerly sponsored by AAGL.
 (The American Association of Gynecologic Laparoscopist’s) AAGL.org).
 Dr. Marchand is internationally regarded as an expert in developing and performing advanced surgical techniques, particularly in minimally invasive surgery.
 For further information regarding Dr. Marchand and his publications and research please visit www.gregmarchandmd.com

 Date of Surgery: 04/21/2015